Altisource Asset Management (NYSE:AAMC) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research note issued on Thursday.
-The firm set a “hold” rating on the stock.
+Research analysts at StockNews.com initiated coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a report released on Wednesday.
+The brokerage set a “hold” rating on the stock.

 - Get a free copy of the StockNews.com research report on Altisource Asset Management (AAMC)